Lightstreamer/Lightstreamer-example-StockList-client-dde/README.md

 ### Deploy

 You may want to make the demo application point to your Lightstreamer server.
 As written above, this is not mandatory.
 To do so, open `src/javasedemo/dde/StockListDemo.java` and change the "PUSH_SERVER_URL" variable value.
-The example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
+The example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed in your local Lightstreamer server instance;
-The factory configuration of Lightstreamer server already provides this adapter deployed.<br>
+the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) is also needed, but it is already provided by Lightstreamer server.<br>

 ## See Also